quchen/articles/factorio/circuitry.md

     right hand side.
 The left cell then compares this delayed signal with the current one; the result is the change of E over the last tick, stored as B.

-  - The teal proportional unit piggy-backs on part of the differential unit.
+  - The blue proportional unit piggy-backs on part of the differential unit.
     This is theoretically unnecessary, since we might as well use E directly as C, but since both the integral and differential units have a 1-tick delay built in, this delay cell synchronizes A, B and C so that their value changes synchronously with E.

+  - `P/Q` is the parameter for the proportional term.
+It is split into numerator/denominator due to Factorio’s limited integer-only arithmetic.
+    See the section on numerics below.
+  - `I/J` is the parameter for the integral term.
+  - `D/F` is the parameter for the differential term.

-## Tuning the parameters P, I and D
+## Tuning the parameters

-A well-tuned PID controller is a very reliable controller.
-However, finding the right parameters for P, I and D is not that easy.
-It is useful to keep the following interpretations in mind:
+A well-tuned PID controller brings a suitable destabilized system into equilibrium quickly, and maintains it without much fluctuation.
+However, finding the right parameters can be a bit tricky.
+It is useful to keep the following physical interpretations in mind:

-  - I is the number of ticks we want the system to each E=0.
-If I is too large we’ll quickly reach but overshoot it, if it is too small it takes a long time to converge.
+  - Considering the past errors, the integral term will make the error (momentarily) zero after a time `Ti = P*J/(Q*I)` (the inverse product of the proportional and integral factors).
+If `Ti` is too large we’ll quickly reach but overshoot it, if it is too small it takes a long time to converge.

-  - D describes how many ticks into the future we’re extrapolating.
-This is useful if we expect small fluctuations that we’d like to counteract.
-D too large means small fluctuations destabilize the system, D too small makes the system more stable, but makes it less adaptive to disturbances.
+  - `Td = D*Q/(F*P)` describes how many ticks into the future we’re extrapolating.
+This is useful if we expect drift effects that we’d like to counteract. `Td` large means small fluctuations destabilize the system, `Td` too small makes  the system more stable, but makes it less adaptive to disturbances.

-  - P is a constant that simply scales the output signal.
-Too small and the system will barely be controlled, too large and it might destabilize.
+  - `Kp = P/Q` is a constant that simply scales the output signal.
+Too small and the system will converge only slowly because it has to rely on the integral term a lot, too large and it might destabilize.

-A good rule of thumb for tuning the parameters manually is to set all three to zero.
-P is then increased until the output S oscillates noticably.
-Next, I is increased so that the oscillation amplitude reduces by around a quarter each period.
-If desired, D is increased until the system is satisfactorily quick in reaching the steady state after a typical disturbance.
-Often, the parameter D is left zero, since PI controllers are quite good on their own already, and not as susceptible to instabilities due to spikes in the input signal E.
+There are entire books about tuning controller parameters.
+A good rule of thumb for the PID controller is to set `P`, `I` and `D` to zero, and `Q`, `J` and `F` to `1000`.
+Now watch what happens to the system when you increase `P` in steps of a couple of hundreds at a time; keep doing this until the system starts oscillating noticably when distiurbed out of equilibrium.
+Next, increase `I` until the oscillation either vanishes completely, or at least dies off to at least a quarter amplitude each period.
+Often, having reasonable `P` and `I` is already satisfactory.
+If not, increase `D` until the system converges quickly enough.

 ## Numerics

-Factorio’s number system is integer-based, but a PID controller usually requires fractional numbers in order to be able to tune a system nicely.
-Luckily, we can emulate fractional numbers by scaling our integers up.
-The idea is that »if -5 to 5 is too coarse, multiply everything before by 100, run the system in the range -500 to 500, and in the end shrink everything by a factor of 100 again.«
+Factorio’s number system is integer-based, but a PID controller usually requires fractional numbers in order to be able to tune a system nicely; if `1` is too small but `2` is already too large, the controller can’t do its job properly.

-  - The input E should be somewhat large (in terms of its absolute value), in the range of up to many thousands or more.
-This way, division by the integral constant I has a meaningful effect.
-If all errors are below 10, then x/10 is zero, leading to an inactive integral term.

-    A large E can be achieved by simply multiplying the actual input with a constant.

-  - The output should be reasonably small, yet so fine-grained that it has a precise effect on the system it is supposed to control.

-    When the output is too large, simply divide it by a constant P'.
-    Mathematically, this means the *actual* PID parameter P is the P used in the circuit divided by that P'.
+For this reason the parameters were split into numerator/denominator, so that we can at least have rational coefficients.
+In the previous section, we set the denominators to `1000`, which effectively means we can craft parameters up to a precision of `1/1000`.
+This should be plenty of accuracy for Factorio applications.

 # Random number generation